projectcontour/contour/docs/annotations.md

  - `ingress.kubernetes.io/force-ssl-redirect`: Requires TLS/SSL for the Ingress to Envoy by setting the [Envoy virtual host option require_tls](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/route/route.proto.html#envoy-api-field-route-virtualhost-require-tls)
  - `kubernetes.io/ingress.allow-http`: Instructs Contour to not create an Envoy HTTP route for the virtual host.
 The Ingress exists only for HTTPS requests.
 Specify `"false"` for Envoy to mark the endpoint as HTTPS only.
 All other values are ignored.

+The `ingress.kubernetes.io/force-ssl-redirect` annotation takes precedence over `kubernetes.io/ingress.allow-http`.
+If they are set to `"true"` and `"false"` respectively, Contour *will* create an Envoy HTTP route for the Virtual host, and set the `require_tls` virtual host option.

 ## Contour specific Ingress annotations